ACMA & NGO’s

-This page has news mainly about ham radio administration and representation, especially from ACMA and ham non-goverment organisations – WIA, AMC and RASA.
+This page has news mainly about ham radio administration and representation, especially from ACMA and ham non-goverment organisations – WIA and RASA.

 ACMA is the Australian Communications and Media Authority.
 They are the government body that controls all the radio spectrum.